Master AI at Work · Free Framework Guide

 The fix

-Constraints protect your brand voice.
-"Never say X" and "avoid jargon" turn generic AI output into something that sounds like you.
+Two sharp constraints protect your brand voice.
+"Never say X" turns generic AI output into something that sounds like you.

 05